russell-archer/StoreHelper/README.md

 1. The user taps the `PriceView` button, which calls `PriceViewModel.purchase(product:)`, passing the `Product` to purchase

 2. `PriceViewModel` calls `purchase(_:)` in `StoreHelper`, passing the `Product` to purchase
 3. If there's already a purchase in progress, then a `StoreException.purchaseInProgressException` is thrown and caught by `PriceViewModel`
 4. `StoreHelper` asynchronously calls `StoreKit.purchase(_:)` and awaits the result

-5. `StoreKit` leads the user through the purchase process and provides all the UI required
+5. `StoreKit2` leads the user through the purchase process and provides all the UI required

-6. `StoreKit` talks to the App Store to complete the purchase
+6. `StoreKit2` talks to the App Store to complete the purchase

-7. The App Store completes the purchase and sends `StoreKit` a purchase `Transaction` object
+7. The App Store completes the purchase and sends `StoreKit2` a purchase `Transaction` object

-8. `StoreKit` verifies that the purchase `Transaction` is correctly signed by the App Store and that the purchase is valid for the current user on the particular device in use.
+8. `StoreKit2` verifies that the purchase `Transaction` is correctly signed by the App Store and that the purchase is valid for the current user on the particular device in use.
 A `Product.PurchaseResult` is returned to `StoreHelper`.

-	- If `StoreKit` encounters an error then a `StoreKitError` exception is thrown
+	- If `StoreKit2` encounters an error then a `StoreKitError` exception is thrown
 	- If App Store encounters an error then a `PurchaseError`  exception is thrown
 	- Any exceptions are caught by `StoreHelper`, which re-throws a `StoreException.purchaseException`.
 This will be caught by `PriceViewModel`

-9. `StoreHelper` checks the `Product.PurchaseResult` returned by StoreKit, if it's a success it...
+9. `StoreHelper` checks the `Product.PurchaseResult` returned by `StoreKit2`, if it's a success it...
 10. ...checks the `VerificationResult` (which is wrapped up in the `PurchaseResult`).
 If this results in a valid `Transaction` then...
 11. ... the collection of purchase product ids is updated to add the newly purchased product

-12. `StoreHelper` tells `StoreKit` the `Transaction` is finished and returns the `Transaction` object to `PriceViewModel`.
+12. `StoreHelper` tells `StoreKit2` the `Transaction` is finished and returns the `Transaction` object to `PriceViewModel`.
 It sets `@State` variables to show the purchase was a success and the UI is re-rendered

 ![](./readme-assets/StoreHelperDemo24.gif)